robertreppel/eventsourcing-hotelreservations/README.md

 ## TODO

-- Fail if a 2nd reservation with the same reservationid is made.
+- Fail if a 2nd reservation with the same reservationId is made.
-- Room vacancy readmodel: Reproduce/fix bug for hotels with multiple room types - available noOfUnits are 0 if there are previous reservations of another type.
+- Fail if a 2nd room type with the same roomTypeId is created.
 - Improve exception handling.
-- README: Curls for vacancy queries and reservations.

 ## API: